Hey everyone, it is me Miroslav, from NechEmpire, a website where you can learn a lot about the print-on-demand business.

 You need to be active on social media, posting something interesting every single day.

 That is why you need to diversify your traffic.
-Don’t put all eggs in one basket.
+Don’t put all the eggs in one basket.

 Organic Traffic